MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/backup-local.md

 ---

-## Disable Automated backup
+## Disable automated backup

 If the backup retention day is set to 0, automated backup is disabled and no backups are taken, even though backup policy is retained.
-Setting the backup retention to a non-zero value will enable the policy again.
+Setting the backup retention to a non-zero value enables the policy again.

-This applies equally to database and instance level backup.
+This setting applies to both database and instance level backup.
 If database level backup schedule is disabled, no backups are taken for the database even if instance level backup is scheduled.

 ## Delete automated backup